trclst/mpv-winbuild-cmake/README.md

 The project has its origin: https://github.com/shinchiro/mpv-winbuild-cmake I wanted to understand it better and removed all the things I didn't need.
+I am only testing this project under debian bookworm others may or may not work that is up to you if you want to try it.

 ## Here are the things that were important to me and that are included: